-Evaluation Fa ctors CCDC Health Care Delivery Services Factors Description Points Price In the evaluation of price, the Proposer proposing the lowes price will receive the maximum points available under the price factor.
-The second lowest Proposer's price will be divided into the lowest Proposer's price to establish a percentage.
+actors Description Points Price In the evaluation of price, the Proposer proposing the lowest price will receive the maximum points available under the price factor.
+The second lowest Proposer's price will be divided into the lowes Proposer's price to establish a percentage.
 The percentage will be multiplied by the maximum available points allotted to the price factor.
-The County may evaluate price against benchmarks utilizing Medicare reimbursemen methodologies to determine reasonableness and value.
+The County may evaluate price against benchmarks utilizing Medicare reimbursement methodologies to determine reasonableness and value.
 The County reserves the right to reject any proposals whose price is determined unreasonable or inflated.
-Past Performance Each Proposer will be evaluated on its performance under existing and prior contracts for similar services in correctiona the Sheriff